pytorch/tutorials/intermediate_source/bettertransformer_tutorial.rst

 This tutorial introduces Better Transformer (BT) as part of the PyTorch 1.12 release.
 In this tutorial, we show how to use Better Transformer for production inference with torchtext.

-The example uses a Google Colab notebook to demonstrate Better Transformer setup and usage for simplicity.
 Better Transformer is a production ready fastpath to accelerate deployment of Transformer models with high performance on CPU and GPU.
 The fastpath feature works transparently for models based either directly on PyTorch core nn.module or with torchtext.

-Models which can be accelerated by Better Transformer fastpath execution are those using the following PyTorch core torch.nn.module with the TransformerEncoder, TransformerEncoderLayer, and MultiHeadAttention models.
-In addition, torchtext has been updated to use the core library modules to benefit from the acceleration.
+Models which can be accelerated by Better Transformer fastpath execution are those using the following PyTorch core `torch.nn.module` classes `TransformerEncoder`, `TransformerEncoderLayer`, and `MultiHeadAttention`.
+In addition, torchtext has been updated to use the core library modules to benefit from fastpath acceleration.
 (Additional modules may be enabled with fastpath execution in the future.)

 Better Transformer offers two types of acceleration:

-* Native multihead attention implementation for CPU and GPU to improve overall execution efficiency.
+* Native multihead attention implementation for CPU and GPU to improvee overall execution efficiency.
 * Exploiting sparsity in NLP inference.
-Because of variabl input lengths, input tokens may contain a large number of padding tokens for which processing may be skipped, delivering significant speedups.
+Because of variable input lengths, input tokens may contain a large number of padding tokens for which processing may be skipped, delivering significant speedups.